This privacy notice relates to the Island Homefinder system.

-The personal details provided by you may be shared and verified with other departments within the Council for the recovery of any debts owed to the Council, to prevent homelessness, to assess housing needs and eligibility for social housing, for providing assistance in relation to sustaining accommodation and maximising claimants’ income, and for identifying and providing for support needs.
-The departments include Council Tax, Benefits, Supporting People, Strengthening Families, Adult Social Services, Children’s Social Care, Housing Renewals.
+Your personal data may be shared and verified with other departments within the Council for the recovery of any debts owed to the Council, to prevent homelessness, to assess housing needs and eligibility for social housing, for providing assistance in relation to sustaining accommodation and maximising claimants’ income, and for identifying and providing support needs.
+The departments include Council Tax, Benefits, Housing Services, Adult Social Services, Children’s Social Care and Housing Renewals.

 The Council may also be required to disclose personal information to third parties (such as the Police or Department for Work and Pensions) for the purposes of preventing or detecting crime or apprehending or prosecuting offenders.

 The Council is required under Part 6 of the Local Audit and Accountability Act 2014 to participate in the National Fraud Initiative (NFI) data matching exercise that matches electronic data within and between public and private sector bodies to prevent and detect fraud.
 Housing data will be provided to the Cabinet Office for NFI and will be used for cross-system and cross-authority comparison with other relevant organisations’ data for the prevention and detection of fraud.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+It does not require the consent of the individuals concerned under the UK Data Protection Act 2018.

 We will keep your personal data for as long as we are required to do so under relevant legislation or in accordance with our operational requirements and applicable retention schedules.